 These are the objects and deliverables of a Product Designer.
 It’s the conglomeration of our efforts and work.
 Artifacts a Product Designer produce include:

-Journey maps are an exercise in telling a user story as they progress through a task or process.
+Journey maps are an exercise in telling a user story as they progress through a task or process at a high level.
 Great journey maps document the triggers and motivators and the post-experience to tell a complete story of a user journey.
 It breaks down the complex emotions a user may go through to help identify pain-points and opportunities.
 They are created by conducting workshops with different stakeholders and users through a series of moderated questions and tasks.

 Wireframes are low-fidelity mock-ups to quickly draft solutions for testing and serve as blueprints for higher fidelity designs.
 Often drafted with paper and pencil, low-fidelity mock-ups are great for ideation because it keeps the investment low.
 Bad ideas can be quickly scrapped since they are low commitment and cheap, allowing for rapid iterations.
 It’s a perfect tool for the fail-fast model which can be read about in the Lean UX book (a great book for any budding product designer.)